LizMetreveli/line-follower-robot/electronics/README.md

 ### Documentation Note
 The wiring diagram included in this repository was created by me to support development and debugging.
-It is provided for reference purposes only; exact component selection and wiring details may vary.
+It is provided for reference purposes only.
+Exact components used were different.